Nexmo/station/_partials/reusable/create-a-nexmo-application.md

 4. Under **Capabilities** select the **Messages** button.

-5. Enter the URL for your inbound message webhook, for example, `https://example.com/webhooks/inbound-message`.
+5. In the **Inbound URL** box, enter the URL for your inbound message webhook, for example, `https://example.com/webhooks/inbound-message`.

-6. Enter the URL for your message status webhook, for example, `https://example.com/webhooks/message-status`.
+6. In the **Status URL** box, enter the URL for your message status webhook, for example, `https://example.com/webhooks/message-status`.

-7. Click the **Create new application** button.
+7. Click the **Generate new application** button.
 You are now taken to the next step of the Create Application procedure where you can link a Nexmo number to the application, and link external accounts such as Facebook to this application.

-8. If there is an external account you want to link this application to, click the corresponding **Link** button.
+8. If there is an external account you want to link this application to, click the **Linked external accounts** tab, and then click the corresponding **Link** button for the account you want to link to.

 You have now created your application.